A TALE OF TRADITIONAL HAND BLOCK PRINTING

 Other than fashion, Bagru prints are immensely used in enhancing the home decor with furnishings like bedsheets, cushions, quilts, curtains etc.

 So you see how amazing is this to find the traditional textile art keep its mark up in the modern market.
-Each fabric which is passionately crafted with natural materials, vibrant colors, stunning patterns, rhythmic patterns and intricate workmanship brings the warmth of uniqueness to every beholder.
+Each fabric that is passionately crafted with natural materials, vibrant colors, stunning patterns, rhythmic patterns and intricate workmanship brings the warmth of uniqueness to every beholder.

 We must be obliged to the craftsmen of Bagru as their passion and love to their heritage keeps alive the cultural identity of this small village called Bagru and their exquisitely carved fabrics adds to the cultural heritage of India.